-As an approach to directly investigate the local structure of nano glasses, we have developed radial distribution function (RDF) mapping (see 4D STEM analysis).
-Using this approach (Fig. 1), we could show that e.g. the Fe25Sc75 nanoglass (NG) contains 3 main component phases.
-They are distributed heterogeneously at the nano scale (5-10 nm).
-By comparing the RDFs of the component phases with the RDFs of bulk metalic glasses (BMGs), the 3 component phases are found to be (i) a Sc-rich phase with a simillar atomic packing to the Fe25Sc75 BMG, (ii) a Fe-rich phase with an atomic packing in a good agreement with the Fe90Sc10 BMG, and (iii) an oxide phase due to the unavoidable oxidation of the 20 nm thin FIB lamella.
+As an approach to directly investigate the local structure of glasses, we have developed a local diffractrion based approach: spatially resolved pair distribution function (PDF) mapping.
+Using this approach, we have shown that the Fe25Sc75 nanoglass contains 3 main component phases (Figure 1).
+They are distributed heterogeneously at the nanoscale (5-10 nm).
+By comparing the PDFs of the component phases with the PDFs of bulk metallic glasses (BMGs), the 3 component phases are found to be (i) a Sc-rich phase with a similar atomic packing to Fe25Sc75 BMG, (ii) a Fe-rich phase with an atomic packing in a good agreement with Fe90Sc10 BMG, and (iii) an Sc oxide phase.

 Figure 1: Left: RDFs of the 3 different phases in an Fe25Sc75 nanoglass.
 They are a Sc rich FeSc phase (top, solid black line) similar to the Fe25Sc75 bulk metallic glass (BMG) (top, green dashed line), Fe-rich phase (middle, red solid line) similar to the Fe90Sc10 BMG (middle, dashed pink line), and an oxidazes phase (bottom, solid blue line).
 Right: the RDF maps of the nanoglass shows the distribution of the 3 phases: Sc-rich (top), Fe-rich (middle) and the oxide phase (bottom).